asht0nmb/email_lookup/README.md

 # Email Scraper

-Automates lookups in the UW student directory and writes Name→Email mappings to a CSV, with built‑in Duo 2FA handling, checkpointing, and optional headless mode.
+Automates lookups in the student directory and writes Name→Email mappings to a CSV, with built‑in Duo 2FA handling, checkpointing, and optional headless mode.

 ## 🚀 Prerequisites